 Begin by cutting out the template and then trace them onto your desired color construction papers and then cut those out.

 You will also need to trace and cut out two handprints.

-Then you will fold down head and fold in each of the hands.
-Fold the card in half and add a message to the outside of the card.
+Then you will fold down head and fold in each of the hands into the card.

-Finally, deliver the card with an real big hug!
+Finally, deliver the card to dad on Father’s Day with a real big hug!